vmehmeri/ai-on-gke/applications/rag/README.md

 5. Run `terraform init`

-6. Run `terraform apply --var-file workloads.tfvars --auto-approve`
+6. Run `terraform apply --var-file workloads.tfvars --auto-approve`.
+Note: if you're running this on Cloud Shell, you may be prompted to authorize Cloud Shell to access your credentials.
+If that happens, select **Authorize.**

 # Upload some data